zio/zio/docs/reference/stm/tarray.md

 } yield sum).commit
 ```

-## Perform side-effect for TArray elements
+## Perform effects for TArray elements

 `foreach` is used for performing an STM effect for each element in the array: